gestom/CosPhi/README.md

 ##CosΦ: An Artificial Pheromone System for Robotic Swarms

 ###Why to study pheromones?
-Pheromones serve as a common means of communication in nature.
+Pheromones serve as a common means of communication for most animals.
-Social insects such as bees, ants and termites use pheromones both for inter-agent and agent-swarm communications.
-Using pheromone-based communication, these simple individuals form communities and swarms that exhibit complex and intelligent behaviour.
+Using pheromone-based communication, simple life-forms like bees, ants and termites form communities that exhibit complex and intelligent behaviour.
 The phenomena of <i>swarm intelligence</i>, which naturally emerges from interation of large amounts of simple individuals, is in the focus of the swarm robotics research.
-Understanding pheromone-based communication is one of the keys that will allow to understand the emergence of swarm intelligence.
+Understanding pheromone-based communication is one of the keys that will allow to grasp the priciples that are behind emergence of swarm intelligence.
-So far, pheromone-based communication was either simulated or implemented by different chemical (volatile compounds) and physical (RFID tags, light, sound) cues, which were not able to replicate all aspects of pheromones as seen in nature.
+So far, pheromone-based communication was either simulated or implemented by different chemical (volatile compounds) and physical (RFID tags, light, sound) cues, which were not able to replicate more complex aspects of pheromones as seen in nature.

 ###What is CosΦ?
 CosΦ is a novel artificial pheromone system that is reliable, accurate and uses off-the-shelf components only: an LCD screen and a low-cost USB camera.